-After intense discussions in the open space, the group were then gathered once again to the big circle.
-A new ice-breaker exercise was then initiated by a course participant, trying to stimulate the expended energy levels for the last hours of the event.
-It resembled the previous one, instructing people to stand and do this kind of clapping exercise.
+After intense conversations in the open space, the group then gathered once again in the big circle.
+A new exercise was initiated by another course participant, trying to stimulate the expended energy levels for the last hours of the event.
+It resembled the previous ice-breaker, instructing people to stand and clap hands.
 It did not last for long, but seemed to raise the energy levels a bit.
-It was at this point time to move into the phase of crystallizing ideas.
-As everyone took their seats, the summarizations from the discussions on each topic were shared one by one.
+This was the point time to move into the phase of prototyping ideas.
+As everyone took their seats, the summaries of the

-With circumstances where there is no concrete/specified problem with no time pressure for finding a solution, how is it possible to engage people in action regarding the topic?
+In circumstances without a specific problem and without time pressure for finding a solution, how is it possible to engage people in action regarding the topic?